bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 4. When the State `FormControl` value changes, fetch the list of cities for the newly selected state and reset the list of restaurants to an empty array
 5. When a City is selected, fetch the list of restaurants

-> Hint: You'll want to clear the fake data from the state and city value props, and move the call to get restaurants out of the `ngOnInit` function.
+> Hint: You’ll want to clear the fake data from the state and city value props, and move the call to get restaurants out of the `ngOnInit` function.

 ## P4: How to Verify Your Solution is Correct